JulianNicholls/Countdown/readme.md

 I am deeply in Kevin's debt for the word list and acknowledge the sterling work that he has done.

-The wordlist that I have chosen to construct from his files is:
+The word list that I have chosen to construct from his files is:

 - Level 80, with...
 - English and British up to variant 1.
-- No abbreviations, proper names, Roman numerals, and hacker words.
+- No possessives ('s), abbreviations, proper names, Roman numerals, or hacker words.
 - Word lengths 5 to 9.

-I'd say that the wordlist seems to be at about the right level, because when Susie Dent uses the pen camera on the dictionary, the word has been found by this prpgram as one of the longest words.
+I'd say that the word list seems to be at about the right level, because when Susie Dent uses the pen camera on the dictionary, the word has so far been found by this prpgram as one of the longest words.

 ## Bonuses